ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/_review.md

             reduce the time taken to find a free range, and the overhead of recording the information about the ranges.

-            In our case, the performance of the heap would be ok to begin with.
+            In this case, the performance of the heap would be ok to begin with.
             As the program continues, more and more small ranges pile up.
 Leading to poorer performance later.